-Accordingly, it is possible that the relevant PRC authorities could, at any time, assert that any portion or all of our, Beijing ITC's, Beijing Sandhill's, Beijing Sohu's, Hengda's, High Century's or Sohu-Guolian's existing or future ownership structure and businesses violate existing or future PRC laws, regulations or policies.
-It is also possible that the new laws or regulations governing the PRC Internet sector that have been adopted or may be adopted in the future will prohibit or restrict foreign investment in, or other aspects of, any of our, Beijing ITC's, Beijing Sandhill's, Beijing Sohu's, Hengda's, High Century's and Sohu-Guolian's current or proposed businesses and operations.
-In addition, these new laws and regulations may be retroactively applied to us, Beijing ITC, Beijing Sandhill, High Century, Hengda, Beijing Sohu, or Sohu-Guolian.
+Accordingly, it is possible that the relevant PRC authorities could, at any time, assert that any portion or all of our, Beijing ITC's, Beijing Sohu's, Hengda's, High Century's or Sohu-Guolian's existing or future ownership structure and businesses violate existing or future PRC laws, regulations or policies.
+It is also possible that the new laws or regulations governing the PRC Internet sector that have been adopted or may be adopted in the future will prohibit or restrict foreign investment in, or other aspects of, any of our, Beijing ITC's, Beijing Sohu's, Hengda's, High Century's and Sohu-Guolian's current or proposed businesses and operations.
+In addition, these new laws and regulations may be retroactively applied to us.
+Beijing ITC.
+High Century, Hengda, Beijing Sohu, or Sohu-Guolian.

-If we, Beijing ITC, Beijing Sandhill, High Century, Beijing Sohu, Hengda, or Sohu-Guolian are found to be in violation of any existing or future PRC laws or regulations, the relevant PRC authorities would have broad discretion in dealing with such violation, including, without limitation, the following:
+If we, Beijing ITC, High Century, Beijing Sohu, Hengda, or Sohu-Guolian are found to be in violation of any existing or future PRC laws or regulations, the relevant PRC authorities would have broad discretion in dealing with such violation, including, without limitation, the following:

-- · levying fines; - · confiscating our, Beijing ITC's, Beijing Sandhill's, High Century's, Hengda's, Beijing Sohu's or Sohu-Guolian's income; - · revoking our, Beijing ITC's, Beijing Sandhill's, High Century's, Hengda's, Beijing Sohu's or Sohu-Guolian's business license; - shutting down our, Beijing ITC's, Beijing Sandhill's or Beijing Sohu's servers and/or blocking our Web sites; - requiring us, Beijing ITC, Beijing Sandhill, High Century, Hengda, Sohu-Guolian or Beijing Sohu to restructure its ownership structure or operations; and - requiring us, Beijing ITC, Beijing Sandhill, High Century, Hengda, Beijing Sohu or Sohu-Guolian to discontinue any portion or all of its Internet business.
+- · levying fines; - · confiscating our, Beijing ITC's, High Century's, Hengda's, Beijing Sohu's or Sohu-Guolian's income; - · revoking our, Beijing ITC's, High Century's, Hengda's, Beijing Sohu's or Sohu-Guolian's business license; - · shutting down our, Beijing ITC's, or Beijing Sohu's servers and/or blocking our Web sites; - requiring us, Beijing ITC, High Century, Hengda, Sohu-Guolian or Beijing Sohu to restructure its ownership structure or operations; and - · requiring us, Beijing ITC, High Century, Hengda, Beijing Sohu or Sohu-Guolian to discontinue any portion or all of its Internet business.